-This will allow us to run a more performant analysis and we can compare the accuracy of the model predictions against with test data to ensure that no significant accuracy has been lost by using this reduced dataset.
+This will allow us to run a more performant analysis and we can compare the accuracy of the model predictions against test data to ensure that no significant accuracy has been lost by using this reduced dataset.

 The benefit of a reduced feature set is that we can work with a smaller dataset, which is easier to manipulate, more performant to execute, and avoids less important features in future real world data introducing any bias.